The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \subsubsection{Problem-oriented methods}

-In this subsection, we highlight some problem-oriented methods which are designed against a variety of specific challenges in face detection.
+We highlight some problem-oriented methods which are designed against a variety of specific challenges in face detection.
 Detecting faces with a wide range of scale is a long-existing challenge in face detection.
-Many methods~\cite{2017HR,2017SSH,Zhang2017S3FD,tang2018pyramidbox,Ming_2019_Group_Sampling} were designed for scale-invariant face detection, including scale selection, multi-scale detection, dense anchor setting, scale balancing strategy ~\textit{etc}.Besides, generating clear super-resolution images~\cite{bai2018finding} is a feasible approach to locate blurry and tiny faces.
+A group of methods~\cite{2017HR,2017SSH,Zhang2017S3FD,tang2018pyramidbox,Ming_2019_Group_Sampling} are designed for scale-invariant face detection, including scale selection, multi-scale detection, dense anchor setting, scale balancing strategy, \textit{etc}.
+The partially visible faces (\textit{i.e.,} with occlusion) is another issue that harms the detection recall.
+The existing solutions~\cite{2015Faceness,2016Grid_Loss,wang2017fan,Ge_2017_CVPR} resort to the facial part arrangement, anchor-level attention and data augmentation by generation, \textit{etc}.

-The partially visible faces (~\textit{i.e.,} with occlusion) harm the performance of the conventional face detectors.
-A number of methods~\cite{2015Faceness,2016Grid_Loss,wang2017fan,Ge_2017_CVPR} exploited specific techniques for detecting occluded faces.
-For example, Faceness~\cite{2015Faceness} computes the confidence score according to the occurrence and spatial arrangement of the facial parts, so the occluded face will be recalled with high confidence.
-FAN~\cite{wang2017fan} generates the occluded face for data augmentation, and introduces an anchor-level attention algorithm to emphasize the features from facial regions.

 Likewise, the in-plane rotation is an existing factor that impedes face detection.
-To deal with this problem, PCN~\cite{pcn} calibrates the candidates against the rotation towards upright progressively.
+To tackle this problem, PCN~\cite{pcn} calibrates the candidates against the rotation progressively.